Get a FREE crypto tax consultation. (Others charge up to $500 for this.)

 TokenTax content follows strict guidelines for editorial accuracy and integrity.
 We do not accept money from third party sites, so we can give you the most unbiased and accurate information possible.

-This tax-loss harvesting approach can be applied to gains in digital currencies or other assets, like year-end mutual fund payouts.
-Additionally, if your capital losses for the year surpass your capital gains, you can utilize up to $3,000 of losses annually ($1,500 if you're married and filing separately) to offset your regular income after deducting investment gains.
+This method can be applied to digital currencies and other assets, such as payouts from mutual funds at the end of the year.
+Suppose your losses for the year exceed your gains.
+In that case, after accounting for investment gains, you can deduct up to $3,000 of those losses annually (or $1,500 if you're married and filing separately) from your regular income.

-In effect, crypto tax-loss harvesting empowers you to neutralize gains and potentially offset up to $3,000 of ordinary income in the current or future tax year.
-Understanding that tax-loss harvesting defers your tax obligations but doesn't eliminate them is crucial.
+Tax loss harvesting allows you to neutralize gains and potentially reduce your ordinary income by up to $3,000 in the current or future tax year.
+It's important to understand that this strategy postpones your tax payments rather than eliminating them.

 How to reduce your crypto tax bill